Bachelor's Degree in Social Work

 This is an applied, license-eligible, professional degree program.
 Faculty share real-world social work experience, model ethical behavior and engage in service alongside their students.

-You’ll have plenty of opportunities to learn and engage with the community through field trips, service learning, student clubs and study abroad programs.
+You’ll have of opportunities to learn and engage with the community through practicums, field trips, service learning and student clubs.

 The Social Work program has an outstanding reputation in the community.
 Each facet of the degree builds the knowledge, values, skills, and cognitive and affective processes that comprise the nine social work competencies.
 Upon graduation, you’ll be ready to work as a generalist, apply for licensure or pursue graduate study.